Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 Paddleboarders only need a few things to be on the water – SUP, fin, paddle, leash, PFD – but there are lots of other things that can make your paddle sessions more enjoyable.
 Here’s a list of our Top 8 favorite SUP accessories that help make our time on the water a blast!

-#1 – Safety First: PFD, Whistle and Lights
+#1 – Safety First: PFD, Whistle, Lights and Leash Belt

 Staying safe on the water is the first step to having fun while paddleboarding.
 PFDs – Personal Flotation Devices (also called Buoyancy Aids or Life Jackets) – are often a requirement for paddlers in certain areas and being caught without one can lead to a hefty fine.